biwin/django-openshift-cartridge/README.md

 - Now use your browser to connect to the Admin site.

 ### Static files
-Static files are already setup and ready to use for either local or Openshift use.
+Static files are already setup and ready to use for either local or OpenShift use.

 Place all static files / folders into the project-directory/static.
-They will be collected with collectstatic when pushed to openshift.
+They will be collected with `collectstatic` when pushed to OpenShift.

-**DO NOT PUT STATIC FILES INTO /wsgi/static/**, this is merely a place holder for the collectstatic command.
+**DO NOT PUT STATIC FILES INTO /wsgi/static/**, this is merely a place holder for the `collectstatic` command.

 ### Where do I put my HTML Templates?
-You are free to place the HTML template files either on the seperate template directory or in-app template directory or on both.
+You are free to place the HTML template files either on the separate template directory or in-app template directory or on both.
 Your HTML templates can be placed on,

- * `project/template`
+ * `project/templates`
- * `project/app/template`
+ * `project/app/templates`

 ### Running locally and the django tutorial
-This repository was designed to allow you to quickly develop and deploy a website to Openshift.
+This repository was designed to allow you to quickly develop and deploy a website to OpenShift.
 For local development, make sure you have the following setup:

 - Virtualenv for this instance of python / django.
 - pip (should be installed with virtualenv)